chenghanyangchy/abbott/src/abbott/dev/docs_info/upsample_label_image.md

 - Useful if segmentation was performed at a lower resolution (e.g. level 1).

 ### Outputs
-- A new **upsampled label image** with resolution matching those of reference images.
+- A new **upsampled label image** with resolution matching those of the OME-Zarr images.
 - Preserves the integer label values from the original segmentation.